linode/docs/docs/guides/applications/cloud-storage/install-and-configure-owncloud-on-ubuntu-20-04/index.md

 image: Install_ownCloud_Ubuntu2004.png
 modified_by:
   name: Linode
-title: "How to Install and Configure ownCloud on Ubuntu 20.04"
+title: "Installing and Configuring ownCloud on Ubuntu 20.04"
-h1_title: "Installing and Configuring ownCloud on Ubuntu 20.04"
+title_meta: "How to Install and Configure ownCloud on Ubuntu 20.04"
-enable_h1: true
 tags: ["ubuntu"]
 contributor:
   name: Jack Wallen